Part of the Renewable Energy Installer Software Guide

 Commusoft Alternatives for UK Renewable Energy Installers (2026)

 Commusoft is one of the UK's most established field service management platforms, used by plumbing, heating, and electrical contractors of all sizes.
 It covers job management, scheduling, quoting, invoicing, inventory tracking, and customer communication.
 For renewable energy installers who transitioned from traditional heating into heat pump, solar, and EV charger installation, Commusoft was often already in place.
-But renewable energy installation has specific compliance requirements (MCS certification, DNO applications, BUS grant documentation, EPCs) that general field service platforms were not designed to handle.
+Renewable energy work carries rules of its own.
+MCS certification.
+DNO applications.
+BUS grant documents.
+EPCs.
+A general field service platform was not built for any of them.
 This article compares five alternatives that UK renewable energy installers evaluate when Commusoft's general-purpose approach no longer fits their specialist workflow.

 Why renewable energy installers consider leaving Commusoft